mendrik/feather/feather-docs/content/decorators/index.md

 ### attributes

-A list of attributes that should be collected and passed on the widget's constructor.
-Make sure the order matches the constructor arguments.
+A list of attributes that should be collected and passed on to the widget's constructor.
+Make sure the order matches the constructor's arguments.

 ### singleton